whispr-dev/The-Litehaus-Network/README.md

 # The Litehaus Network
-My final version of the 4 way international internet litehaus network
+My [in progress] final version of the 4 way international internet litehaus mesh network.